Soft Matter and Physics of Biopolymers

 regulation of DNA and the emergence of diseases should such regulation fail.

-Our current research line is focused on investigating the sequence-dependent mechanical properties of DNA
+Our current research line is focused on investigating the sequence-dependent molecular properties of DNA and RNA,

 which provides an accurate sequence-dependent description of the elasticity and conformation of

-double-stranded DNA based on a recent extensive dataset of all-atom simulations.
+double-stranded DNA based on an extensive dataset of all-atom simulations.
+At even larger scales,

 Publications List